randysim/news-to-go/backend/README.md

 This will allow WSL to access the OLLAMA api.
 Make sure to replace localhost with your windows computers IPv4

 Address as WSL and windows have two different network configurations.

+## Fix preload_models error

+- Click into preload_models and search for "torch.load".
+On that line, set weights_only=False in the function call.